 Some affiliates may have huge lists that you are unaware of, in fact just recently one of my products started to fade off with sales and then a certain Andi Leeman put in an affiliate request which I naturally accepted and then he promoted it through the leverage he has with another marketer and the sales took off again!

 So here you see a classic example of the benefits of having affiliates drive traffic to your product.
 It can be and should be win-win for both parties.
 Your affiliate makes some nice commissions through the front end by promoting your product and you also get a slice of the profits, but you also get buyers onto your email list which you can promote to on the back end.
 You set the affiliate commission, bear in mind that you have to make it worth their while or else people will not be interested.

 Also, make sure your product is top quality and serves some great purpose.
-Once you are ready to recruit some affiliates you should always offer them a free copy of your product.
+Once you conduct a background check and are ready to recruit some affiliates you should always offer them a free copy of your product.
 Straight away this shows that you trust them and often has a positive effect when trying to get them to promote your product.
 Sometimes people will buy your product and then decide to promote it, other times people will just ask to become an affiliate.
 I have had all three – it’s usually the affiliates with a proven track record that have the most success.

 What kind of results can you expect?